 - Nasal and oral airflow using a thin wire taped to your nose and mouth.

-- Respiratory effort with elastic belt bands placed across your chest and abdomen.
+- The respiratory effort with elastic belt bands placed across your chest and abdomen.

-- Oxygen levels using a small device called an "oximeter finger probe" attached to your fingertip.
+- Blood Oxygen levels using a small device called an "oximeter finger probe" attached to your fingertip.

 This information will help your doctor understand what's going on during sleep and identify the specific sleep disorder and its severity.